maplight/votersedge-static-pages/en/il/how-we-get-our-data.il.md

 * **Extended biography:** A brief, narrative overview of the candidate’s past. _-Sourced only from participating candidates._

 * **Political philosophy:** A short essay describing the candidate’s political philosophy. _-Sourced only from participating candidates._

+* **Judicial Ratings:** A list of ratings from various bar associations and other lawyers’ groups.
+Ratings on Voter’s Edge Illinois are collected from the [Illinois State Bar Association](http://www.isba.org/) and the [Alliance of Bar Associations for Judicial Screenings](http://www.voteforjudges.org/), both of which provide the public with information to aid Illinois voters in making informed decisions when electing and retaining judges. _-Sourced exclusively from research by Voter’s Edge._

 * **Position papers:** A maximum of three essays that describe the candidate’s position on specific issues. _-Sourced only from participating candidates._